hdlugas/slurm_for_bioinformatics_tutorial/README.md

 The asterisk symbol * behaves similarly if used in most other Bash commands too.
 For example, if we want to remove all files and subdirectories of the current working directory ending in 'OCT2024', we can run `rm -r *OCT2024`.

+<a name="disk-space"></a>
+#### 1.3.5 View Disk Space Usage
+To view the amount of disk space in your home directory that (i) you currently are using and (ii) you have available, run `wsuquota`.
+To view the amount of disk space consumed by every file in your current working directory, you can run `du` (du stands for disk space usage).
+To make the output more human-readable, you can add the -h flag: `du -h`.
+If there are lots of files in the subdirectories of your current working directory, you can display the disk space consumed by all files and subdirectories in your current working directory with `du -h --max-depth 1`.

+<a name="grep"></a>
+#### 1.3.6 Grep
+Grep is a command-line tool used for searching a text-based file for a specified regular expression.

+<a name="operators"></a>
+#### 1.3.7 Pipe, >, and >> Operators